zenobase/decimal-histogram-facet/README.md

 Decimal Histogram Facet Plugin for elasticsearch
 ================================================

-This plugin provides a facet for [elasticsearch](http://www.elasticsearch.org/) that works like the built-in histogram facet, but supports floating point ranges and offsets.
+This plugin provides a facet for [elasticsearch](http://www.elasticsearch.org/) that works like the built-in histogram facet, but supports floating point intervals as well as offsets.

 To install the plugin, run: